- The journey of the typical online purchase

 The buying process changes many times while it is in course.
 According to Google, when product or service searches are undertaken, users tend to include one or more adjectives to modify the results.
 These ‘modifiers’ can refine the original search intention or adapt it to new discoveries.

 It is curious to see how the search terms evolve over time.
 You may think that ‘cheap’ or ‘free’ is always going to be a popular search; but, in fact, searches with the words ‘the best’ have grown around the world in recent years.
-Psychological and sociocultural biases have also affected the digital sales process, and consumers are working with new priorities.
+Psychological and sociocultural biases have also affected the product experience and digital sales process, and consumers are working with new priorities.

 And the fact of the matter is that today, the internet is not a big price comparer, as many sellers think, but a big EVERYTHING comparer.
 That’s why it is so important to have all your product information up to date and complete with the help of PIM technology (Product Information Management).